 The extent of hate music milieu’s current transnational activity as well as its growing worldwide popularity remains alarming.
 The scene is currently flourishing particularly in Europe, principally Germany, but also in Britain and the US.
 Although popular online music streaming companies and social media platforms now block or remove white power music content from their sites, adherents are still able to distribute music and merchandise through other mediums, most notably, YouTube and private websites.
 As long as online internet companies allow neo-Nazis to operate on their servers, it is likely that white power music will continue to be a thriving and, therefore, profitable industry.

-Mr Rob May is Doctoral Fellow at CARR, and is a Doctoral Researcher at Sheffield Hallam University.
-See his profile at:
+Mr Rob May is a Doctoral Fellow at CARR, and a Doctoral Researcher at Sheffield Hallam University.
+See his profile here.

 © Rob May.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).